marcossantiago/kubernetes-workshop/04_advanced.md

-## Advanced
+## Advanced.
+### Beyond the Basics

+---

-We know have a 'real life' application deployed and running.
+We now have a 'real life' application deployed and running.
 We have added the necessary pieces to consider this 'production ready'.

-Next we will look at some of the more useful advanced features/tools of Kubernetes:
+Next we will look at some of the more useful advanced features of Kubernetes:

 - Autoscaling
 - Advanced Deployments